jackivan88/wseh2017-18/Chapter 1.1 The Five Themes of Geography.md

 ### Period 1

 1. Prepare for Chapter 1.1 Terms Quiz (9/14)
+2. Sign up for Quizlet and join the class

 ### Period 2

+1. Prepare for Chapter 1.1 Terms Quiz (9/14)
-1. Quizlet: Chapter 1 Terms
+2. Quizlet: Chapter 1 Terms

 ### Period 3

+1. Prepare for Chapter 1.1 Terms Quiz (9/14)
-1. Quizlet: Chapter 1 Terms
+2. Quizlet: Chapter 1 Terms

 ## After the Lesson